yigityesiladaa/android_exchange_rate_app/README.md

 # Exchange Rate App
-A mobile application where you can learn current exchange rate conversions.
+A mobile application developed as a homework within the scope of Turkcell Kotlin Bootcamp, where you can learn the current exchange rate conversions.

 ## Tools Used in the Application